-The best yoga mats have a ton of uses beyond practicing yoga.
-They can be used as a surface for many different kinds of home workouts.
-They provide a cushioned, non-slip base on which you can perform fitness activities from strength training to HIIT work.
-And with many gyms and yoga studios still closed across the country, getting the best yoga mat is a key ingredient in exercising and staying fit.
+The best yoga mats are a key element of staying fit.
+They're not just for yoga — they can be used as a surface for many different kinds of home workouts.
+The best yoga mats provide a cushioned, non-slip base on which you can perform fitness activities from strength training to HIIT work.
+And with many gyms operating at reduced capacity or closed, everyone's been investing in the best home gym equipment.
+A great yoga mat is part of that.

 Yoga mats come in a variety of types to meet different needs and budgets (and style preferences).
 The best yoga mats are usually made of long-lasting PVC or rubber and have enough cushion to be easy on the joints.
 They’re also non-slip and sweat-resistant, so you can get your heart rate up without worrying about injuring yourself.